Joseph Epstein (writer): Article on homosexuality (1970)

 In September 1970, Harper's Magazine published an article by Epstein called "Homo/Hetero: The Struggle for Sexual Identity" that used the word "nigger" to describe being gay and was criticized for its perceived homophobia.
 Epstein wrote that he considered homosexuality "a curse, in a literal sense" and that his sons could do nothing to make him sadder than "if any of them were to become homosexual."
+Although, Epstein later confirmed that this was not because of any distaste for the homosexual community, but rather because for the time, gay people were discouraged and discriminated, and had to “live in the shadows.”
 Gay activists characterized the essay as portraying every gay man the author met, or imagined meeting, as predatory, sex-obsessed, and a threat to civilization.
 In the essay, he says that, if possible, "I would wish homosexuality off the face of the earth," a statement that was interpreted by gay writer and editor Merle Miller as a call to genocide.
 A sit-in took place at Harper's by members of the Gay Activists Alliance.

-In 2015, Epstein wrote an article for The Weekly Standard in which he mentioned the Harper's article.
-He wrote, "I am pleased the tolerance for homosexuality has widened in America and elsewhere, that in some respects my own aesthetic sensibility favors much homosexual artistic production.
-My only hope now is that, on my gravestone, the words Noted Homophobe aren't carved."
+In 2015, Epstein wrote an article for The Weekly Standard in which he mentioned the Harper's essay and its coverage in Wikipedia.
+He did not retract his original essay, but rued that his concessive support for homosexuality "cuts neither ice nor slack.
+My only hope now is that, on my gravestone, the words Noted Homophobe aren’t carved."